Benefits and Risks

-Your pump will be programmed to deliver the exact dose you need, and can even vary the amount of medication at different times of day.
-Let’s say you need more baclofen at night to reduce spasticity so you can sleep better, and less in the morning when spasticity is making transfers easier.
+Your pump will be programmed to deliver the exact dose you need, and can even vary the amount of Lioresal Intrathecal at different times of day.
+Let’s say you need more medication at night to reduce spasticity so you can sleep better, and less in the morning when spasticity is making transfers easier.
 Your doctor could adjust the timing of your doses to meet your needs.
 Programming can also vary from day to day to match your scheduled activities.
-For example, you might need less or more baclofen on the day of a physical therapy appointment.
+For example, you might need less or more medication on the day of a physical therapy appointment.

 Long-term Spasticity Management

 Treatment with a baclofen pump won’t cure severe spasticity or the medical condition causing it, but it may help control your spasticity long term.1,2